Spookfox

 1. Load the apps you want to use

 If you followed the installation instructions, all apps bundled with the package itself should be ready to be loaded with a call to require.
-For example, to load spookfox-org-tabs app, you'd write this Elisp:
+For example, to load spookfox-tabs app, you'd write this Elisp:

 (require 'spookfox-tabs)